UoB-COMSM0166/2025-group-28/README.md

 **Evolving Requirements**

 Our Agile approach to development meant we were responsive to change.
-Requirement engineering continued throughout our development, and we made some major changes in response to further user feedback.
+Requirement engineering continued throughout our development, and we made some major changes in response to user feedback.
 For example:
- - During the second sprint, feedback from younger plays (personified by Astrid and Sven) indicated that a player-versus-player mode would be enjoyable, and the team quickly converted this in to a new epic ([Epic: PvP](https://github.com/orgs/UoB-COMSM0166/projects/102/views/4?pane=issue&itemId=103387925&issue=UoB-COMSM0166%7C2025-group-28%7C107)) that was delivered successfully.
+ - During the second sprint, feedback from younger players (personified by Astrid and Sven) indicated that a player-versus-player mode would be enjoyable, and the team quickly converted this into a new epic ([Epic: PvP](https://github.com/orgs/UoB-COMSM0166/projects/102/views/4?pane=issue&itemId=103387925&issue=UoB-COMSM0166%7C2025-group-28%7C107)) that was delivered successfully.
- - One requirement that we did not confirm until later on in the process was our 'twist' to make our game unique.
+ - One requirement we did not confirm until later on in the process, was our 'twist' to make our game unique.
 This was not decided upon until around midway through the development timeframe, when we decided upon and implemented 'Slow Meow' ([Epic: Slow Meow](https://github.com/orgs/UoB-COMSM0166/projects/102/views/4?pane=issue&itemId=99330360&issue=UoB-COMSM0166%7C2025-group-28%7C62))

 ## Design